natone2/comice-control-center-v2/README.md

 ## Changelog
 **Version 0.0.2**
-* First version
+* Modified version
+* BT Error solved
-* Implemented widgets for connections, sound volume and monitor brightness
+* Reimplemented widgets for connections, sound volume and monitor brightness
 * Reusable functions

 this is a revision of the GPLv3-licensed https://github.com/libredeb/comice-control-center code.